BufferPool#

 Sets the configuration of the pool.
 If the pool is already configured, and the configuration hasn’t changed, this function will return

-and active configuration will remain.
-Buffers allocated from this pool must be returned or else this function will do nothing and returnFalse
+True.
+If the pool is active, this method will returnFalseand active configuration will remain.
+Buffers allocated from this pool must be returned or else this function will do nothing and returnFalse.configis aStructurethat contains the configuration parameters for the pool.
+A default and mandatory set of parameters can be configured withconfig_set_params(),config_set_allocator()andconfig_add_option().If the parameters in

 config – a